pace/openfsc-spec/1.0/openfsc-spec.md

 This section specifies the general communication protocol between a Site and the OpenFSC server.

 The protocol is independent of the particular transmission subsystem and requires only a reliable and ordered data channel (e.g. WSS or TCP stream).
-Furthermore, all specifications here should be portable to multiple formats like binary, json or xml.
+Furthermore, all specifications here should be portable to multiple formats like binary, JSON or XML.
 However, in this document we illustrate the protocol in a plain text encoding.

-A single communication channel is always distinct to a single client server pair.
-This means each connection is directly related to a real Site.
-Currently there are no plans to enable multiple Site connections over one communication path.
+Ususally, a single communication channel is distinct to a single client-server pair.
+You can use the [Connection Multiplexing](ext/connection-multiplexing.md) extension in your implementation if you would like to connect multiple Sites through a single client-server connection.

 The Site has to initiate the connection to the OpenFSC server.
 In case the connection dropped the Site needs to reconnect immediately.